grwoodw/python102/_episodes/07-matplotlib.md

 {: .python}
 ![p9a](../fig/matplotlib/p9a.png)

-With these two plots in separate subplots we can see more variation in the Monthly supploy of houses.
+With these two plots in separate subplots we can see more variation in the Monthly supply of houses.
 Note that the tick labels, axis labels and titles have written over eachother.
 Use ```plt.tight_layout()``` to automatically adjust the subplot params to make space for tick labels, axis labels and titles.